-Once teams are back as a group, facilitate a 15-30 minute debrief.
+When players are ready, facilitate a 15-30 minute debrief.
 This is to consolidate key learnings and share actions.

 This is your main opportunity to discuss and share examples with the whole group.
 It boosts their resilience still further by having more knowledge and insights from all players.